Signal processing instruction for all

 I received the B.S. degree from Michigan Technological University and the Ph.D. from the University of Colorado, both in Electrical Engineering and have been a faculty member in the Electrical and Computer Engineering Department at the University of Wisconsin since 1987.
 My current title is the Lynn H. Matthias Professor of Electrical and Computer Engineering.

-My research program of nearly 30 years has spanned a wide range of signal-processing problems and applications.
-I'm currently working on developing new signal-processing tools for better understanding the brain using measurements of the electric or magnetic fields at multiple locations.
-I am also developing algorithms for imaging the human body using arrays of microwave antennas.
+My research program of more than 30 years has spanned a wide range of signal-processing problems and applications, including signal processing methods for modeling brain electrical signals, microwave imaging of the human body, wireless communications, acoustics, radar, and sonar.
 In 1989 I received the Presidential Young Investigator Award from the National Science Foundation.
 I was elected a Fellow of the Institute for Electrical and Electronic Engineers for my research in subspace-based signal processing algorithms.

 I have taught a wide range of signal-processing classes ranging from introductory to the advanced graduate level.
 I co-authored an undergraduate textbook Signals and Systems (1st Ed.
 1999, 2nd Ed.
 2003, John Wiley & Sons, Inc) with Prof. Simon Haykin.
-My teaching has been recognized at the University of Wisconsin with multiple awards, including the Harvey S. Spangler Award for Technology-Enhanced Instruction (2014) and the Chancellor's Distinguished Teaching Award (2015).
+My teaching has been recognized at the University of Wisconsin with multiple awards, including the Harvey S. Spangler Award for Technology-Enhanced Instruction (2014), the Chancellor's Distinguished Teaching Award (2015) and the Benjamin Smith Reynolds Award for Teaching Engineers (2017).
+I recently began an engineering education research project on helping students develop internal visual representations for signal processing concepts.

-I am married with three children and enjoy a wide variety of activities in my spare time, including backpacking, hiking, astronomy, biking, fishing, and swimming.
+I am married with three children and enjoy a wide variety of activities in my spare time, including backpacking, hiking, astronomy, biking, fly-fishing, and photography.